|

 dance shoes, you can wear smooth-soled dress shoes.

-For formal balls: Same as above, though the jazz sneakers
+For formal balls: Same as above, although the jazz sneakers

 are less suitable for formal events.